danielaauriema/bash-tools/readme.md

 - '@' Start a new test section;
 - '+' Add a test description for your scenario
+- '*' Run bash commands to prepare the test environment
 - Anything else is executed as a bash command.
 The test passes if the return code is zero.

 Example: